ANZAzureDevs/New-Breakpoint/series-01.md

 ## 2021-03-18 - Episode 5: AI for Developers with Valeriia Savenko

-If you missed the livestream you can catch the episode [on YouTube](https://youtu.be/qss0yrJ50is).
+If you missed the live show you can catch the episode [on YouTube](https://youtu.be/qss0yrJ50is).

 Artificial Intelligence (AI) and the technologies that drive it, such as Machine Learning (ML) can appear a bit daunting to developers when they start investigating how to use them in their solutions.